jockbert/monkey_test/README.md

 [similar libraries](https://en.wikipedia.org/wiki/QuickCheck), for
 the Rust programming language.

-<mark>☝️ Note!
-This library is in active development.
+> **☝️ Note!** This library is in active development.
-Parts of functionality is missing and API can undergo changes.
+> Parts of the functionality are missing and API can undergo changes.
-For details on recent changes, see the [CHANGELOG](CHANGELOG.md).</mark>
+> For details on recent changes, see the [CHANGELOG](CHANGELOG.md).

 ## Example